Read the Latest News on the Lady Chapel Project and New OrganThe Lady Chapel Project _ update September.pdf

 BREAKING NEWS.......see the progress of the new organ at the manufacturer, Kenneth Tickell & Company: http://www.tickell-organs.co.uk/specInfo/BetchworthStMichael.htm

-We have raised £300,000 towards the cost of the new organ and amounts pledged by parishioners and others will cover fully the cost of the new instrument.
+We have raised over £300,000 towards the cost of the new organ and new room and amounts pledged by parishioners and others will cover fully the cost of the new instrument.
 In reaching our financial target we owe a great deal to the generosity of the Peter Harrison Foundation who awarded us a grant of £50,000 specifically for the new Tickell organ.
 However, it is not loo late to dedicate a pipe, or pipes in the new organ to help us towards the final target for the total project, including the new vestry room.
 A pipe, or pipes can be dedicated for many reasons e.g. a wedding, a death, a birth or an anniversary.
 Once the pipe has been selected a certificate naming the pipe and note, together with the dedication will be issued to the sponsor.
 All pipe sponsors will then be listed in a book, together with the dedications.
 This book will be kept in the church as a record for future generations to see just how we raised the funds for this huge project to transform St. Michael's.

 Site created by DesignLynx